RenderKit/embree/doc/src/api/rtcNewBuffer.md

 ``` {include=src/api/inc/buffer_padding.md}
 ```

+If the `device` is a Embree SYCL device, the buffer will be allocated using SYCL USM shared memory, i.e. the buffer can be accessed on the host and device (GPU) and the SYCL runtime will handle buffer transfers automatically.

+For precise control over when memory is copied from host to device, a buffer can also be created using `rtcNewBufferHostDevice`.

 #### EXIT STATUS

 On failure `NULL` is returned and an error code is set that can be